GAMS-dev/gamspy/docs/user/container.rst

     i = Set(m, "i", records = ["seattle", "san-diego"])
     j = Set(m, "j", records = ['new-york', 'chicago', 'topeka'])

-``Container`` acts as a centralized hub, gathering essential data, sets, parameters, variables, and constraints, providing a clear structure for our optimization problem.
-Every symbol must belong to a ``Container``.
+The ``Container`` class in GAMSPy serves as a central hub for managing essential data, sets, parameters, variables, and constraints, providing a structured approach for optimization problems.
+Every symbol in your optimization problem should belong to a ``Container``.

 ===========================
 Reading and Writing Symbols
 ===========================

-``Container`` provides I/O functions to read and write symbols.
+The ``Container`` class offers I/O functions for reading and writing symbols.

 Writing
 -------
-Symbols that were created with a specific ``Container`` can be written to a GDX file with ``write`` function.
+Symbols created within a specific ``Container`` can be saved to a GDX file using the ``write`` function.

 .. code-block:: python